-We offer more than 20 trilingual courses in the following disciplines: Economics, Natural Sciences, Engineering, Computer Science, Education, Communication as well as Design and Art.
-Some masters are taught entirely in English.
+We offer more than 30 international study programmes in the following fields: Economics, Business, Natural Sciences, Engineering, Computer Science, Education, Communication as well as Design and Art.
+Most programmes are trilingual, while some master programmes are taught entirely in English.

-Almost all of our courses are trilingual.
+Almost all of our programmes are trilingual.
 Lessons and exams are in Italian, German and English.
-At the end of their degrees, graduates also receive a ‘Language Diploma Supplement’, a document that certifies the language levels achieved.
+At the end of their studies, graduates also receive the Diploma Supplement, a document that also certifies the language levels achieved.
 In order to be admitted to most of our study programmes, we require a B2 level certification of competence in at least two of the three official languages.
 Some masters are taught only in English, though.

 Gather information about the study programme (see below)